 With term life insurance, your cover is not limited to the size of your mortgage.
 So, if for example you take out a policy to cover a mortgage of €350,000, should you die when the outstanding mortgage has fallen back to €100,000, your estate will still be entitled to the full amount.
 With such a policy you can also carry it across to a new property, which means you would not have to be reassessed for life cover.
 The type of mortgage you choice will depend on your circumstances.

-In commercial property banks do not always require life cover but this will depend.
+In commercial property transactions, banks do not always require life cover but this will depend on the individual circumstances.

 5. PROPERTY INSURANCE

-A type of insurance that covers damage to property, eg damage from fire, flood, among other risks.
-It is a requirement by all lending institutions to insure your home/ property.
+This is a type of insurance that covers damage to property, e.g. damage from fire, flood, among other risks.
+All lending institutions will require you to insure your home/property.
 Home insurance is also advisable even if you are a cash purchaser.
 Your home is probably the most valuable asset that you have and it goes without saying that this asset should be properly protected

 Household insurance is made up of two parts, namely building insurance and contents insurance.